 Tom Pressman

 A service charge in restaurants is an additional fee or percentage added to the total bill and is typically for the service provided by the staff.
-This is a mandatory charge that is automatically added to the bill by the restaurant and can often be included for large parties.
+This may be a mandatory charge that is automatically added to the bill by the restaurant and can often be included for large parties.
 The service charge is intended to compensate the restaurant for the cost of employing and training the staff and is often distributed among the employees.
 If you’re looking for a cheaper overall bill, check out tastecard’s restaurant deals for amazing savings and discounts.

 It's important to note that the service charge may change from one restaurant to another, so it's always a good idea to check the menu or ask staff if you have any questions about the service charge policy.